Home » Sides » Tofu Bacon (Vegan Bacon Bits)

 This tofu bacon is the perfect combination of healthy and simple, offering a crispy, smoky experience without the guilt.
 Packed with plant-based protein and made from tofu, it’s an ideal alternative for those craving a satisfying, savory treat.
 The marinade gives it the perfect balance of sweetness and smokiness, making it a true crowd-pleaser.
 I created this recipe as a fun way to satisfy bacon cravings while keeping things plant-based and guilt-free.

-Step-by-step short instructions
+Step-by-step short instructions (pieces)

 Ingredient Notes & Substitutes